 The Hudson United Bank of New Jersey was one of the banks used by the airplane hijackers who perpetrated the deadliest attack ever on American soil on Sept.
 11, 2001.
-According to the 9/11 Commission, money-laundering safeguards at the time were not designed to detect or disrupt the type of deposits, withdrawals and wire transfers that helped facilitate the attacks.
+According to the 9/11 Commission, money-laundering safeguards within the financial industry at the time were not designed to detect or disrupt the type of deposits, withdrawals and wire transfers that helped facilitate the attacks.
 As a result, Know Your Customer (KYC) laws were introduced as part of the Patriot Act as a means of deterring terrorist activity and financial crimes.

-Because money launderers and other criminals tend to use fraudulent identities during the onboarding process to mask their true identities, KYC laws require financial institutions to “get to know” their customers by confirming to a high level of assurance that those customers are who they say they are.
+Because money launderers and other criminals tend to use fraudulent identities during the onboarding process to mask their true identities, KYC policies require financial institutions to “get to know” their customers by confirming to a high level of assurance that those customers are who they say they are.

 Why is KYC Compliance Mandatory?